alltom/coolterm/BUGS.md

 BUGS
 ====

-* Processes aren't killed when the window closes.
 * No auto-complete.
 * If you close all windows, no window is opened on next launch.
 * Sometimes text that is off-screen will not be rendered when it scrolls into view.
 It seems that this happens most often with the prompt that appears after a command finishes executing.